-Dr. Xiaofan Liang’s primary research focuses on spatial social networks and network infrastructure in cities, as well as the impact and application of new technologies and data on urban planning and governance.
-Dr. Liang is now inviting prospective PhD students to apply for the Fall 2025 intake at the University of Michigan, Ann Arbor, with a high likelihood of close collaboration with her.
+Dr. Xiaofan Liang’s primary research focuses on urban networks, as well as the impact and application of new technologies and data on urban planning and governance.
+Dr. Liang is now inviting prospective PhD students to apply now and start Fall 2026 at the University of Michigan, Ann Arbor, with a high likelihood of close collaboration with her.

 Dr. Liang’s research areas include but are not limited to: